All Binghamton University students, faculty and staff are given a computer account

 See the Student Computer Accounts page for more information.

 Visitors to campus can connect to the wireless network "welcome2bing".
 Guest Accounts are available if additional access is needed.
-They must be sponsored through a current Binghamton University faculty, or staff member.
+They must be sponsored through a current Binghamton University student, faculty or staff member.
 To apply for a guest account please fill out our guest account request form.

 Bingsuns Disk Space and Web Creation